nasa/Transform-to-Open-Science/Open_Science_Cookbook/readme.md

 * We are so glad that you are here on the road to open science with us!*

- ### How We Organized our Resources
+ ### Let's Get Started!

-Are you curious about adopting open science for yourself?
-Start with [Your Open Science Journey](./Your_Open_Science_Journey.md) to get access to advice for individuals.
+Are you curious about adopting open science for **yourself?** Start with [Your Open Science Journey](./Your_Open_Science_Journey.md) to get access to advice for individuals.

-Do you lead a team looking to integrate open science practices in your lab or group?
+Do you lead a team looking to integrate open science practices in **your lab or group**?
 Jump ahead to [Your Team's Open Science Journey](./Your_Teams_Open_Science_Journey.md) for tips and tricks for open science teams.

-Are you a leader in an organization--whether it be an academic institution, government agency, non-profit group or private industry--who is looking to adopt open science principles in your policy, funding, or distribution of research?
+Are you a **leader in an organization**--whether it be an academic institution, government agency, non-profit group or private industry--who is looking to adopt open science principles in your policy, funding, or distribution of research?
 We've curated some resources for [Your Organization's Open Science Journey](./Your_Organizations_Open_Science_Journey.md) to get you started!

 ### Read These Open Science Resources:
 TOPS is collecting a living list of open science resources!
 We have divided them into two documents to make it a bit easier to find what you need